nerd220/JSONext/README.md

 - after deserialization, it's will replace on **howGet** expression (expression must manipulate global objects)
 - example: [ [game.units[0].img, 'DB.images[0].data'] ] or  [ [canvas, 'window.canvas'] ]

-**recreate** - objects of pointed classes will re created by use object construction function in destination systems (where deserialization will happen), and merge with actual data - Array of class names (object.constructor.name)
+**recreate** - objects of pointed classes will re created by use object construction function in destination systems (where deserialization will happen), and merge with actual data - Array of class names (object.constructor.name). **Warning**: These classes/constructors must be present in the destination system.

 ## to decode use fromLinkedJSON(data, recreateType)